xunilrj/sandbox/sources/haskellcpp/readme.md

         static const bool value = false;
     };

-Out last technique helped us to understand with some type have the operator +, but the reality was that we only checked if  some expression was compliable or not.
+Out last technique helped us to understand if some type have the operator + or not, but the reality was that we only checked if some expression was compliable or not.
 We will do this again here.
 Every type that contains a member function named fmap that is compliant with the definition will be a functor.

 So let us go!
-OK... another digression...
+OK... but first, another digression...

 let us start with a simple global fmap and out macro: